My Creed is Jesus Christ

 Annette:

-Annette was cute and bubbly, the same age as me, and full of mischief!
+Annette was cute and bubbly, the same age as me, and full of energy.
 We were born just a few days apart in the same hospital.
-Our mom’s were friends.
-We were also neighbors until Annette and her family moved away when we were in 1st or 2nd grade.
-I was so sad when she moved.
-Our neighborhood was full of boys, and there weren’t very many girls my age to play with.
-I’ll never forget one day when we were playing over at her house, and she said, “Let’s put apples in our shirts,” and then go show her mom.
-I remember thinking it probably wasn’t a good idea, and I was right; her mom frowned at us and I was so embarrassed.
-And what made it worse, Annette told her mom that it was my idea!
+I remember one day when we were playing over at her house, and she said, “Let’s put apples in our shirts,” and then we went over to show her mom.
+I remember thinking that probably wasn’t a good idea, and I was right.
+Her mom frowned at us and I was so embarrassed and, to make it even worse, Annette told her mom that it was my idea!
+Our moms were friends and we were also neighbors, until Annette and her family moved away when we were in first or second grade.
+I was sad when she moved.
+Our neighborhood was full of boys, and there weren’t many girls my age to play with.

 Lynn: